isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 Recast Navigation supports creating Box and Cylinder obstacles.

+Note that in order to use obstacles, you must specify a `tileSize` in the `NavMeshConfig`.

 ```ts
 /* add a Box obstacle to the NavMesh */
 const position = { x: 0, y: 0, z: 0 };